gergelm/swida-assignment/README.md

 ## Setup

 - Use `make install` to install testing enviroment
+    - If you are missing make, you can make installation with `npm install`, `npx playwright install` and later test using only `npx playwright` with its arguments
 - Fill variable values in `.env` (or set env variables directly)

 ## Usage: